 Who is this course for?

-This course will teach you the basics about food preparation and restaurant service, giving you an understanding of the industry and open doors to further training options or career choices.
-This course aims to introduce you to the principles of catering; giving you the skills and confidence to consider following a career in what is both a challenging and rewarding industry.
+This course will teach you the basics about food preparation and restaurant service, giving you an understanding of the industry and opening doors to further training options or career choices.
+This course aims to introduce you to the principles of catering, giving you the skills and confidence to consider following a career in what is both a challenging and rewarding industry.

 What are the entry requirements for the course?

 You will need five GCSEs at grade 2 or 3 (grade E-D) or higher, including BOTH Maths and English Language.

 A Taster day at the Academy can be arranged by appointment, please contact firstname.lastname@example.org

 How long is this course?

 A one-year full-time course, beginning September and ending in June.